swapmyvote/swapmyvote/README.md

 If an issue is already assigned, then probably someone is already working on it or at least intending to.
 If it's unassigned then probably it's up for grabs.
-However it's safer to ask in the issue and/or in the Slack `#general` chat channel before starting on anything, to avoid accidentally duplicating effort.
-Please email us at the below address to request an invite to our Slack chat server.
+However it's safer to ask in the issue and/or in the Zulip `#general` chat channel before starting on anything, to avoid accidentally duplicating effort.
+Please email us at the below address to request an invite to our Zulip chat server.

 Our roadmap can be seen in our [list of milestones](https://github.com/swapmyvote/swapmyvote/milestones?direction=asc&sort=due_date).